unswexplains/unswexplains.github.io/f15afbee8fcc/content.md

 # Visualising the data with lines

 A good way to visualise this data is using lines.
 Each row is mapped to a line.
 The month variable is mapped to the horizontal position of the line (i.e. the horizontal position of its starting point), and the temperature variable is mapped to the vertical position of the line (i.e. the vertical position of its starting point).
-Each line extends to the next data point.
+Each line extends to the next point.

 <div id="chart"></div>
 <script>